dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 ---

-# Manage Internet access using Managed Browser policies with Microsoft Intune
+# Manage Internet access using protected browser policies with Microsoft Intune

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-The Managed Browser is a web browsing app that you can download from public app stores for use in your organization.
-When configured with Intune, the Managed Browser can be:
+Protected browsers include Microsoft Edge and the Intune Managed Browser.
+Edge and Managed Browser are web browsing apps that you can download from public app stores for use in your organization.
+When configured with Intune, protected browsers can be:
 - Used to access corporate sites and SaaS apps with Single Sign-On via the MyApps service, while keeping web data protected.
 - Pre-configured with a list of URLs and domains to restrict which sites the user can navigate to in the corporate context.
 - Pre-configured with a homepage, and bookmarks you specify.

-Because this app has integration with the Intune SDK, you can also apply app protection policies to it, including:
+Because Edge and Managed Browser have integration with the Intune SDK, you can also apply app protection policies to them, including:
 - Controlling the use of cut, copy, and paste
 - Preventing screen captures
 - Ensuring that links to content that users select open only in other managed apps.